Disability Resources and Services

 Self-Identify, Complete the Initial Request for Accommodations Form & Provide Documentation

 Students with disabilities must self-identify by completing the Initial Request for Accommodations Form.
 This form provides our office with necessary information related to your disability and will ask you to include your documentation.
-Documentation requirements can be found on the next step.
-If you do not have documentation or are not sure how to obtain this information, you can call the Disability Resources and Services Office or you may ask this question at the intake appointment.
+Documentation requirements can be found in the next step.
+If you do not have documentation or are not sure how to obtain this information, you can call the Disability Resources & Services office or you may ask this question at the intake appointment.

 Student Documentation Requirements